 On the education front

 Many guests to the glenrock have volunteered to help the school.
-For example, students from Cottey College from the USA who stayed at the glenrock in March 2018, colour washed the school walls and gave some materials to the children during their visit through the funds they had raised.
+Students from Cottey College from the USA who stayed at the glenrock in March 2018, colour washed the school walls and provided stationery materials to the children during their visit through the funds they had raised.

-the glenrock is positive that along with its growth, it can help keep the happy villager in the happy village by increasing incomes and improving the education facilities for children.
-Value additions such as organic farming, facilitation such as road developments, support such as eye clinics, eye glass donations, assistance to places of worship and individuals in hardship have been carried out by the glenrock and will continue to speed up the mentioned social change.
+the glenrock is positive that along with its growth, it can help keep villagers in the happy village by increasing their income and improving the education facilities for children.
+Value additions such as organic farming, facilitations on road developments, facilitation in other activities such eye clinics, eye glass donations, assistance in up keeping places of worship and providing aid to specific individuals in hardship have been carried out by the glenrock.
+The hotel will always be at the forefront and will continue to speed up the mentioned social change.

 Being a guest at the glenrock alone contributes to the glenrock cause of making a happier village.